Amaranthus Coconut Curry (Bhajji Ambat/Randayi Recipe)

 5. Dry roast dried red chillies, cool, grind them with coconut, tamarind into a smooth paste using as much water as required.

-6. Add ground coconut masala to the cooked leaves & toor dal.
+6. Add masala to the cooked leaves & toor dal.

 7. Mix well, let it come to a boil, add salt if required.
 Add water if required to bring it to medium thick consistency.
 We want it to be medium thick in consistency in the end.
 The curry thickens a little on cooking, further thickens on cooling down.
 Add water accordingly.